Research

 Research Projects and Affiliations

-My research group, The Collective Cognition and Design Group, is currently focused on two research projects centering on the use of technology to enhance collective thinking processes (see active projects below).
-The most recently funded project focuses the design of technologically enhanced informal environments to support the development of design thinking.
-This project is supported by two Penn State initiation grants and an NIH grant.
-As part of this project my research group is working with an after school program to develop an after-school design club for young students ages 8-12.
-This project provides hands on opportunities to work with young learners.
-Our graduate students learn how to create and maintain a community of learners, collect and analyze data in real-world K-12 design contexts, and help young learners to regulate complex learning processes.
+My research group, The Collective Cognition and Playful Design group, focuses on examining use of technology to enhance collective thinking processes around STEM domains and in informal playful contexts.
+Our work includes the design of technologically enhanced informal environments to support the development of design thinking.
+As part of this project my research group is works with after school and community-based programs to develop a design clubs and camps for learners ages 8-12.
+These learning contexts focus on developing domain knowledge related to theories of emotion and human-centered design, design for justice, and different aspects of information sciences through art, design, technology innovation, and gaming.
+We prioritize the development of critical learning processes like digital literacy, how to monitor and regulate collective problem-solving, and how to engage and persuade audiences.
+Our pedagogy centers on empowering learners, emphasizing learning through play and the joy of problem solving.
+This project provides hands on opportunities to work with young learners, design empowering technologically-enhanced learning environments for diverse learners, and learn about collective regulation, theories of play, design, social justice, and learner empowerment.
+Our graduate students learn how to create and maintain a community of learners, implement and evaluate STEM technologies, collect and analyze data in real-world K-12 design contexts, and help young learners to regulate complex learning processes.

 We are in the process of investigating the following research questions: what are the strengths and weaknesses of young learners’ collective thinking processes when solving design problems; to what extent do different popular gaming and programming/design technologies support or hinder social learning processes and the development of higher-order thinking; how do teacher facilitation moves impact the development of a design learning community; how do young learners learn to regulate collaborative practices over time as part of a learning community; to what extent can mobile-eye tracker technology capture engagement and potential learner problems; and how do different forms of technology support higher quality collaboration and student control over learning trajectories.
 Recent papers describing this project include: